markcmurphy/devdocs-portal/02-headless-catalog.md

 **Cache the catalog**

-It is best practice to cache product details in a database to improve data retrieval and increase efficiency.
-Caching product information will allow you to implement the search feature and control the information displayed to customers.
+It is best practice to cache product details in a database to improve data retrieval and increase operational efficiency.
+Caching product information will allow you to implement search functionality and enable you to control the information displayed to the customers.

 **Return real-time product data**